mflova/mflova-vim-config/README.md

 # mflova-vim-config

 Repository used to install and set up vim and my main configuration used.
-The idea is to have this repository wherever you want.
-When local files from the .vim folder are changed, a script will automatically update this repository so that you can push it in github.
+The idea is not to modify anything from this repository.
+All changes can be made in .vim folder (including README.md and todo.txt).
+When local files from the .vim folder are changed, the script /update_vim_repo from .vim will automatically update this repository so that you can push it to github.

 ## Installation